 8. Aspen, Colorado

-This is a famous world-class resort.
+This is a famous world-class ski resort.
 It consists of four different ski areas that are all accessible with one lift-pass.
-There's an efficient system of lifts which connect all the well-groomed slopes.
+There's an efficient system of lifts that connect all the well-groomed slopes.

 The resort is also known for its great night-life.
 Aspen has gained the reputation as being the ski playground for the rich and famous.
 It has some superb restaurants for those special occasions.